-Making a referral to BreastScreen NSW is simple:
+Making a recommendation to BreastScreen NSW is simple:

-- Our referral pad can be used to recommend breast screening to your patients
+- Our request pad can be used to recommend breast screening to your patients

 - We offer a range of brochures, posters and other printed materials to inform women about breast screening

 - You can use the online BreastScreen Directory to find the nearest screening centre to your patient

 If your patient provides us with your details as her primary healthcare provider, we will keep you informed throughout her screening and assessment process.

 When to refer a woman to BreastScreen NSW

 BreastScreen NSW targets women aged 50-74 for a free screening mammogram every two years.

 This is because the majority of breast cancers occur in women aged over 50.
 In addition, screening mammograms have been shown to be of most benefit in terms of mortality reduction for women in this age group.

 Women aged 40-49 with no symptoms are still eligible for a free screening mammogram.
 However, breast screening is less effective in women of this age group.
 This is due to biological differences in the breast tissue of pre-menopausal women, resulting in more false negative results, as well as the potential of false positives and increased recall for assessment.

 Women aged over 74 years are eligible to attend.
 However, if a patient in this age group would like a screening mammogram, we recommend you discuss with them first whether breast screening is a priority.